PRITISH009/sbt-basics/README.md

 # How to build a scala project using SBT?

-To build a Scala Project using SBT, we dont really need to do a lot of things.
+To build a Scala Project using SBT, we don't really need to do a lot of things.
 We can build a project by just doing the following steps -

 1. **cd** into the folder where you want to create a new project.
 2. Type **sbt scala3/scala3.g8** and hit Enter.